suyu-emu/suyu-v0.0.4/docs/Caveats.md

         [ -z "$dllpath" ] && continue

-        # explicitly include system32/syswow64 deps
+        # explicitly exclude system32/syswow64 deps
-        # these aren't needed to be bundled, as all systems include them
+        # these aren't needed to be bundled, as all systems already have them
         case "$dllpath" in
             *System32* | *SysWOW64*) continue ;;
         esac